 Everyone in my family has a serious sweet tooth.
 And while that may sound like it could be a health issue, I choose to view it as a plus because it’s a great reason to keep dark chocolate, dried fruit, fruit leather, and a quart-jar of homemade cookies in the house.
-Since I find that love to end most days with chocolate, I’ve decided that there’s no way that I expect Linden to be any different.
-She’s tasted intense dark chocolate and has had her fill of chocolate chip cookies over the past year—and not surprisingly, she’s liked all of it.
+Since I find that love to end most days with chocolate, I’ve decided that there’s no way that I expect my kids to be any different.
+These No-Bake ChocolateCashew Cookies are a family favorite.

 I was starting to get anxious about her treat intake during the holidays though, so I started to do an experiment inspired by #5 in this blog post on Raise Healthy Eaters (as well as this one from the Feeding Doctor).
 Instead of planning on a snack, piece of fruit, or dessert after dinner, I started offering it as part of her dinner.
 Each time that I’ve done it, she goes back and forth between all of the foods and in the end, she has always eaten less of the dessert food—if any—than I have offered.
 It’s kind of amazing to watch her balance out her intake in real time.